Senoi Praaq: Notable members

-Chief Inspector Bah Ali was one of the PDRM leaders responsible for expelling and crippling Communist terrorist plans C/l Bah Ali also known-well with his great leadership and integrity in his work.
-He performed as Police Officer with full responsibility and accountability.
+Chief Inspector Bah Ali was one of the PDRM leaders responsible for expelling and crippling Communist insurgents plans.
+C/l Bah Ali was also well-known with his leadership skills and integrity in his work.
+He performed as a Police Officer with full responsibility and accountability.
 After his retirement, he officially opened an Orang Asli settlement in Bidor, Perak.
 The settlement named Kampung Orang Asli Kuala Senta.
-His great work has helped a lot of people by providing a very suitable and unique environment in Kampung Orang Asli Kuala Senta.
-Due to his dedication and unconditional commitment, a monument has been built in the village to honour and cherish his generosity to his own kind.
+His work has helped a lot of people by providing a very suitable and unique environment in Kampung Orang Asli Kuala Senta.
+Due to his dedication and commitment, a monument has been built in the village to honour and cherish his generosity to his own kind.